Disaster Relief Organizations

 What people do you help?

-In September of 2022, GFA World launched an aid effort to provide help to people in Pakistan, who were impacted by a monsoon.
+In September of 2022, GFA World launched an aid effort to provide help to people in Pakistan who were affected by a monsoon.
 Massive flooding occurred due to heavy monsoon rains, engulfing a third of the country.
 Over 1500 lives were lost, and 33 million people were impacted.[3]
-GFA stepped in with basic medical supplies, water, food and clothing.
-They found millions of displaced families sleeping in the open, hungry for food and clean water.

 “Having been born and raised in a flood-prone region of South Asia, I’m intimately familiar with the devastation flooding can cause,” said K.P.
 Yohannan (Metropolitan Yohan), founder of GFA.
 “I’ve seen the grief and hopelessness that surrounds people who’ve lost loved ones, homes or livelihoods.
 When they realize they’re not alone and will be taken care of, their hope surges.”[4]